Finding a Nonreligious, Agnostic, or Atheist Rehab Near Me

 • Treatment interventions need to be available when the individual needs them.

-• Effective treatment for substance abuse addresses the multiple needs of the person and not just their use of drugs or alcohol.
+• Effective treatment for substance use addresses the multiple needs of the person and not just their use of drugs or alcohol.

 • A crucial component to a successful treatment outcome is to remain in treatment for a sufficient length of time.

-• Behavioral interventions, such as individual therapy, group therapy, or family therapy, are the most common forms of treatment for substance use disorders.
+• Behavioral interventions, such as individual therapy, group therapy, and family therapy, are the most common forms of treatment for substance use disorders.

 • Medications can be an important aspect of substance use recovery, particularly when combined with behavioral therapy.